shadowmint/leap-blender/README.md

 ### Movement

-Select an object, and use one finger to move it around.
+Select an object, and use one finger to move it in and out relative to the camera.
 To place the object, enter second hand then remove both.

 #### TODO

-    - Should take into account current camera for correct relative motion; currently absolute xyz coordinates
+    - Support x and y axis too
-    - Support scaling for large objects; currently the 'scale' is the leap scale, ie. 0 -> ~300
+    - Support scaling for large objects; currently the 'scale' is arbitrary
-    - Relative motion?
+    - Better way to 'halt' once done moving stuff around.

 ## Extra